Special Interest Clubs & Competition Teams

 The 4-H BB Gun Club is part of the 4-H S.A.F.E.
 (Shooting, Awareness, Fun and Education) Program.
 SAFE was created to teach kids how to properly handle a gun through a program that institutes safety as its top priority.
 Gun safety is taught through the use of trained coaches, instruction manuals from Daisy, the NRA and 4-H and using a BB gun in competition shooting.
 All shooters are required to take a test on gun safety at each competition before shooting takes place.
 This program recruits both boys and girls to the 4-H program and to learn more about shooting safely, teamwork and discipline.
 The BB Team is open to youth age 9 to 8th grade.

-We need at least 2 Adult Volunteers who are willing to attend a weekend training program and meet with 4-Hers on a weekly basis to prepare them for competitions.
+We need at least two Adult Volunteers who are willing to attend a weekend training program and meet with 4-Hers on a weekly basis to prepare them for competitions.